Great horned owl: Species identification

-The combination of the species' bulk, prominent ear tufts and barred plumage distinguishes it through much of the range, but it may be easily confused with the lesser or Magellanic horned owl (B. magellanicus), which may overlap in range.
+The combination of the species' bulk, prominent ear tufts and barred plumage distinguishes it through much of the range, but it may be easily confused with the lesser horned owl (B. magellanicus), which may overlap in range.
 The Magellanic horned owl was once considered a subspecies of the great horned, but is now almost universally considered a distinct species, as is supported by genetic materials, with the great horned being the paraspecies.
 Overall coloration is similar, but the Magellanic is markedly smaller with smaller feet and a smaller head, with finer, but more numerous brownish bars on the underside, rather than the blotchy, irregular barring typical of great horned owls.
 Other eagle-owls may superficially be somewhat similar, but the species is generically allopatric with the exception of wintering snowy owls.
 More tropical species with ear tufts, the stygian owl (A. stygius) and striped owl (A. clamator), are much smaller.
 Other large owls lack ear tufts.